Deadline extended to Monday 19 October!

 Q: What do the prize packages include?

 A: All winners are awarded a base cash prize (the first sum of money in the prize list – for the first prize winner, this sum is $5,000).
-In addition, winners are offered an optional contract to sing an appropriate solo role during Opera Theater’s 2015 summer festival for an additional payment (the second sum of money on the prize list – for all prize winners, this amount is $3,000).
+In addition, winners are offered an optional contract to sing an appropriate solo role during Opera Theater’s 2016 summer festival for an additional payment (the second sum of money on the prize list – for all prize winners, this amount is $3,000).
 As part of that contract, winners who choose to join us for the summer festival participate in Opera Theater’s Resident Artist Program on a full scholarship.
 The winner may choose to decline the solo contract and Resident Artist Program, retaining the monetary prize.
-Winners leave the competition with a check for the prize monies in hand; the check for the contract payment is received on completion of role assignments after the summer festival.
+The winners' cash prizes are issued shortly after the competition and checks for the contract payment are received on completion of role assignments after the summer festival.

 Q: I’m not available for the Summer Festival but still want to be considered for the competition’s base prizes.
 Is that possible?